kzs61/use-vs-code-on-any-device/README.md

 ##
 <br></br>

-## Or, just use GitHub web-based editor without using any other tool except your web browse (Lightweight editing only)
+## Or, just use GitHub web-based editor without using any other tool except your web browser (Lightweight editing only)

 [The web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) introduces a lightweight editing experience that runs entirely in your browser.